Cost-Efficient Large Language Model Serving for Multi-turn Conversations with CachedAttention

 \textbf{Prefilling throughput.} Prefilling throughput is the metric to evaluate the speed of processing the prompt.
 Figure~\ref{fig:prefill_throughput} shows the measured prefilling throughput.
-We observe that AS delivers remarkable speedups of 6.8$\times$, 2.6$\times$, 7.8$\times$ and 7.2$\times$ for LLaMA-13B, LLaMA-65B, LLaMA-70B, and Falcon-40B respectively, when compared to RE.
-The improvement of AS on prefilling throughput comes from the reduced prefilling time.
-AS only prefills the new input of the new conversation.
-Moreover, AS can load and reuse the historical KV caches from the KV caching system with layer-wise pre-loading optimization.
+We observe that CA delivers remarkable speedups of 6.8$\times$, 2.6$\times$, 7.8$\times$ and 7.2$\times$ for LLaMA-13B, LLaMA-65B, LLaMA-70B, and Falcon-40B respectively, when compared to RE.
+The improvement of CA on prefilling throughput comes from the reduced prefilling time.
+CA only prefills the new input of the new conversation.
+Moreover, CA can load and reuse the historical KV caches from \storagename with layer-wise pre-loading optimization.
 The historical KV cache loading simultaneously occurs with the prefilling on the new input tokens.